Disneyland Railroad: Ride experience

-Once the journey resumes, the train moves across an overpass and passes by the façade of the It's a Small World water-based dark ride attraction before reaching a fuel pump disguised as a boulder, where the train stops if the locomotive needs to be refueled.
-From this point, the train cuts across an access road and goes underneath the track of the Disneyland Monorail before stopping at Tomorrowland Station in the Tomorrowland section.
+Once the journey resumes, the train moves across an overpass and passes through the façade of the It's a Small World water-based dark ride attraction before reaching a fuel pump disguised as a boulder, where the train stops if the locomotive needs to be refueled.
+From this point, the train cuts across an access road, with the train having the right of way if a parade is occurring.
+Also in this area is a billboard titled "Agrifuture," a remnant of a concept in Tomorrowland where ornamental landscaping will eventually be replaced by manicured functional gardens, which is reflected in nearly every plant in the land being edible.
+The train then goes underneath the track of the Disneyland Monorail before stopping at Tomorrowland Station in the Tomorrowland section.
+A synthesized composition of the song There's a Great Big Beautiful Tomorrow, originally composed for the Carousel of Progress, plays during this stretch of the journey.

 When the journey continues, the train goes across another access road and enters a tunnel containing the Grand Canyon Diorama followed by the Primeval World Diorama.
 As the train runs alongside the Grand Canyon Diorama, the main theme from On the Trail, the third movement of Ferde Grofé's Grand Canyon Suite, can be heard; and as the train runs alongside the Primeval World Diorama, music from the 1961 film Mysterious Island can be heard.
-Shortly after leaving the tunnel, the train arrives back at Main Street, U.S.A.
-Station, completing what the park refers to as The Grand Circle Tour.
+Shortly after leaving the tunnel, the train arrives back at Main Street, USA Station, completing what the park refers to as The Grand Circle Tour.

+The DRR usually runs at night during evening fireworks shows, but sometimes closes due to adverse weather conditions.
 An option to ride on a seat in the tenders of the DRR's Nos.
-1 and 2 locomotives is available upon request at Main Street, U.S.A.
-Station at the start of each operating day.
-The option to ride in the DRR's Lilly Belle parlor car is also available upon request at Main Street, U.S.A.
-Station when a Disneyland employee is available to monitor the passengers aboard it and no heavy rain is falling.
+1, 2, and 4 locomotives is available upon request at Main Street, USA Station at the start of each operating day.
+The option to ride in the DRR's Lilly Belle parlor car is also available upon request at Main Street, USA Station when a Disneyland employee is available to monitor the passengers aboard it and no heavy rain is falling.
 The DRR's roundhouse, which cannot normally be viewed by the public, is made available for viewing to participants of specific runDisney events where the race course organized for the runners goes past the facility.
+On May 11, 2024, the DRR's roundhouse opened to guests taking the new Disneyland Railroad Guided Tour.